ArenKDesai/Aren-s-Notes/os lec.md

 Pthread_mutex_lock(&mylock);
 Pthread_mutex_unlock(&mylock);
 ```
-While waiting, the thread spins the CPU.
+While waiting, the thread either blocks or spins the CPU.

+While locking, we target three goals:
+1. Mutual exclusion.
+Only one thread can be in a critical se